Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Related Work

-By default, many projection packages generate visualizations that are static and thus do not facilitate a tight question-answering feedback loop.
-Recently, researchers have begun to explore interactive systems for exploring embeddings including via direct manipulation of the projection~\cite{smilkov2016embedding}, interactively filtering and reconfiguring visual forms~\cite{heimerl2018interactive}, and defining attribute vectors and analogies~\cite{latent-space-cartography}.
-While our approach draws inspiration from these prior systems, and similarly provides facilities for exploring local neighborhoods, the Embedding Comparator primarily focuses on identifying and surfacing the similarities and differences between representations of embedding models.
-To do so, we compute a similarity metric for every embedded object and use this metric to drive several interactive visualizations\,---\,an approach that does not rely on attribute vectors, which may not be available when certain linear substructures do not exist in the embedding space.
+By default, many projection packages generate visualizations that are static and thus do not facilitate a tight question-answering feedback loop as users need to repeatedly regenerate visualizations, slowing down the exploration process.
+Recently, researchers have begun to explore interactive systems for exploring embeddings including via direct manipulation of the projection~\cite{smilkov2016embedding,pezzotti2016approximated,hollt2017cyteguide}, interactively filtering and reconfiguring visual forms~\cite{heimerl2018interactive,turkay2016designing}, and defining attribute vectors and analogies~\cite{latent-space-cartography}.
+While our approach draws inspiration from these prior systems, and similarly provides facilities for exploring local neighborhoods, the Embedding Comparator primarily focuses on identifying and highlighting the \emph{similarities} and \emph{differences} between different representations of embedded objects.
+To do so, we compute a similarity metric for every embedded object and use this metric to drive several interactive visualizations (Section~\ref{sec:design}).